EddyRivasLab/hmmer/src/dp_vector/simdvec.md

 `configure.ac` checks for support of the relevant macros that set these bits, and if they are supported, `p7_simdvec_Init()` sets them.

-We currently only enable flush-to-zero mode(s) on x86 platforms.
-The situation on other architectures is unclear; we believe it to be low priority, but we should look into it more closely.

 On ARM processors, NEON vector instructions
 [always use flush-to-zero mode](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0473c/CJAJBEAF.html).
-To enable flush-to-zero in scalar floating point computation, you would set bit 24 in the ARM floating point control register (FPSCR).
+To enable flush-to-zero in _scalar_ floating point computation, you would set bit 24 in the ARM floating point control register (FPSCR).
 This single FTZ bit controls both input and output, so it's equivalent to the x86 FTZ+DAZ combo.
 Because our main concern is with the vectorized